OneCX UI App Generator

 The OneCX UI App Generator is a powerful tool that simplifies the development of UI applications within the OneCX framework.
 It automates the creation of key UI components, ensuring consistency and adherence to best practices.

-To clearly explain how the generator works and the necessary adjustments, the following example is used in this documentation: an application to manage Books.
+To clearly explain how the generator works and the necessary adjustments, this guide uses a practical example: an application to manage Books.
 The Bookstore application allows users to search for books, view details about them, and manage their properties.

 Prerequisites